-ICAB may then place the child with the prospective adoptive parents for removal to Ireland.
+ICAB may then place the child with the prospective adoptive parents for transfer to Ireland.

-Following the completion of a number of post-placement pre-adoption reports, ICAB may decide that the child can be adopted by the prospective adoptive parents.
+Following the completion of a number of post-placement pre-adoption reports, ICAB may decide that the child can be adopted by the prospective adoptive parents in Ireland.

-The prospective adoptive parents may apply to Tusla - Child and Family Agency for a change of country addendum report for an adoption in Ireland.
+The prospective adoptive parents then re-apply to the Child and Family Agency for assessment for an adoption in Ireland.
 This process is very similar to that undertaken by the prospective adoptive parents prior to taking custody of the child in the Philippines.

-The Adoption Authority of Ireland may subsequently grant a revised Declaration of Eligibility and Suitability to the prospective adoptive parents.
-Should they be granted a revised Declaration of Eligibility and Suitability, the prospective adoptive parents can apply to the Adoption Authority of Ireland for a adoption order.
+The Adoption Authority of Ireland may subsequently grant a Declaration of Eligibility and Suitability to the prospective adoptive parents.
+Should they be granted a Declaration, the prospective adoptive parents can apply to the Adoption Authority of Ireland for a adoption order.

 Currently, the Adoption Authority of Ireland transmits the prospective adoptive parents’ ‘dossier’ to the Philippines free of charge (excl. courier costs).
 This arrangement may change in the future if the facilitation service is delegated to an Irish based Accredited Body.